 Scott connects regularly with the 450-plus associates who work for the company and engages with customers via field activities and formal focus groups.
 As an executive with Ukrop’s Homestyle Foods, Scott plays a key role in focusing the family-owned business on its purpose to nourish family and communities.
 The company directly nourishes customers through the sale of great-tasting bakery and kitchen food and indirectly through community events like the Ukrop’s Monument 10K, and through a commitment to reduce chronic childhood hunger in Central Virginia.

 Scott is personally committed to a vision of making Richmond a safer place to raise a child.
 He works to align Ukrop’s with community events, activities, and organizations focused on the healthy development of children.
+In the evenings of weekends, you might also be able to find him coaching one of his children’s soccer or basketball teams.

 For more than ten years, Scott has served on the Advisory Board of the Salvation Army of Central Virginia, where he lends his consulting and business expertise to help the non-profit with strategic planning and operational issues.
 He is currently the Chair of the Advisory Board.
 In addition, Scott is actively involved in retail initiatives and serves on the Board at the Retail Merchants Association.